What are the responsibilities and job description for the Assistant Professor - Political Science position at Virginia Commonwealth University (VCU)?

 Mission or Goal of Unit: The mission of the College of Humanities and Sciences is to serve as the intellectual heart and soul of our institution and wider community.
 The College of Humanities and Sciences:

-Virginia Commonwealth University (VCU) is seeking applications for a tenure
+Virginia Commonwealth University (VCU) is seeking applications for an

-eligible faculty position at the Assistant Professor rank to begin August 2025,
+nine-month, non-tenured faculty position at the Assistant Professor rank, with

 science, or a closely related field, at the time of employment.
 Successful

-candidates will have demonstrated expertise and potential for publication in
+candidates will have demonstrated expertise or experience in the areas of

 university in Richmond, a thriving city with abundant cultural and outdoor